 - 1. AAFS Basic Requirements for Associate Member must be fulfilled; and - 2.
 Applicant must have earned a dental degree (DDS, DMD, or equivalent); and - 3.
-Applicant must complete forty (40) hours of Forensic Odontology education.
-This coursework shall be completed in the seven (7) years preceding application and must include: - A minimum of four (4) hours of Bitemarks, four (4) hours of Dental Identification, and four (4) hours of either Disaster Victim Identification (DVI) or Age Estimation; - b.
-The balance of courses may be on any topic relevant to Forensic Odontology; - Applicant may gain a maximum of either eight (8) hours of credit by attending the Annual Meeting of the American Society of Forensic Odontology or eight (8) hours of the AAFS Scientific Sessions of the Odontology Section; - d.
-Certificates from these courses submitted must contain the learning objectives and outcomes and how those were met as well as the number of hours per topic; and - 4.
+Applicant must have: - a.
+Completed forty (40) hours of Forensic Odontology education within seven (7) years preceding application.
+The applicant must provide certificates from these courses that document the course name and number of hours per topic; or - b.
+Completed a postgraduate degree (master's or PhD) in forensic science. - 4.
 Be actively associated with an agency engaged in forensic odontology; and - 5.
 Have one (1) year or more of experience in forensic odontology; and - 6.
 Two (2) letters of reference.
 References must be either full Members or Fellows of the Odontology Section of the AAFS and must be able to comment knowledgeably on the applicant's qualifications.
 International applicants residing outside of North America (defined as United States, Canada, and Mexico), who are unable to secure the required two (2) letters of reference, may submit one (1) letter of reference from a full Member or Fellow of the Odontology Section of the AAFS and one (1) letter of reference from a non-member who is of appropriate professional standing and can comment knowledgeably on the applicant's qualifications.